 - Do not inject Ozempic® which has been frozen.
 If you do that, you might not get the intended effect of this medicine. - Do not inject Ozempic® which has been exposed to direct sunlight.
 If you do that, you might not get the intended effect of this medicine. - Do not expose your pen to dust, dirt or liquid. - Do not wash, soak or lubricate your pen.
 If necessary, clean it with a mild detergent on a moistened cloth. - Do not drop your pen or knock it against hard surfaces.
 If you drop it or suspect a problem, attach a new needle and check the flow before you inject. - Do not try to refill your pen.

-Do not try to repair your pen or pull it apart.
+Once empty, it must be disposed of. - Do not try to repair your pen or pull it apart.